hashicorp-education/learn-vault-spring-cloud/README.md

 Each subdirectory includes assets to do the following:

 - `vault-transit/`: Encrypt and decrypt application payloads with Vault transit secrets engine
+- `reload/vault-static-secrets`: Refresh application with new static secrets from Vault key-value secrets engine
+- `reload/vault-dynamic-secrets`: Refresh application with new database secrets from Vault database secrets engine
+- `reload/vault-graalvm`: Refresh GraalVM-based application with new secrets from Vault

 ### Setup